popCain/ImageSimilarity/README.md

 # ImageSimilarity
 Find similar images in dataset for a new image using **`Resnet50+KNN`**.
-To solve `curse of dimensionality` using PCA　to reduce the dimensionality of features
+In order to solve `curse of dimensionality` using PCA to reduce the dimensionality of features.